shakebugs/shake-docs/docs/flutter/installation.md

 ```

 ## Set compileSdkVersion version in the build.gradle file
-Since Shake requires `compileSdkVersion` 29 or greater, verify that `compileSdkVersion` is correctly set in the */android/app/build.gradle* file.
+Since Shake requires `compileSdkVersion` 29 or greater, verify that `compileSdkVersion` is correctly set in the */android/app/build.gradle* file:

 ```groovy title="build.gradle"
 android {